michaelkosir/terraform-provider-lima/README.md

 A [Terraform](https://www.terraform.io) provider for managing [Lima](https://github.com/lima-vm/lima) VM instances.
 Lima launches Linux virtual machines with automatic file sharing and port forwarding (similar to WSL2), and containerd.

+> **Note**: This provider was built as a learning exercise and interacts with `limactl` locally rather than some external API.

 ## Requirements

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) >= 1.0